-In 2021, the 5-year Comprehensive AMP Report was completed for the Site, and included an update / re-calibration of the numerical groundwater models, and revised predictions for the drawdown influence for Phase 2A and 2B.
+In 2021, the 5-year Comprehensive AMP Report was completed for the Site, which included an update / recalibration of the numerical groundwater models, and revised predictions for the drawdown influence for Phase 2A and 2B.
 The predicted limit of drawdown during Phase 2A extraction is shown on Figure 5.
-As expected, quarry dewatering impacts have remained within the monitoring wells within the predicted limit.
+As expected, quarry dewatering impacts have been limited to the monitoring wells within the predicted limit.

-Domestic well CLF2, located approximately 700 m southwest of the Main Quarry, has historically shown drawdown effects.
-Since 2010 however, it appears that the operation of the Storage Reservoir is providing a hydraulic buffer; stabilizing the influence of quarry dewatering on local groundwater levels in the area to the west and southwest of the Site.
+Domestic well CLF2, located approximately 700 m southwest of the Main Quarry, has historically shown drawdown effects from excavation of the Main Quarry.
+Since 2010 however, it appears that the operation of the Storage Reservoir is providing a hydraulic buffer; stabilizing the influence of quarry dewatering on local groundwater levels in the area to the west and southwest of the Main Quarry.